Washington state resources

 There are no registration or licensing requirements.
 Accreditation is optional, but approval is required.

-The Washington Office of the Superintendent of Public Instruction has assembled a page of detailed requirements for private schools.
+The Washington State Board of Education has assembled a page of detailed requirements for private schools.

 The US Office of Innovation & Improvement has assembled a summary of regulations for private schools operating in Washington.